WildCodeSchool/lc-rest-api-typescript/readme.md

-# Create a REST api with NodeJs / Express / Mongo
+# Add Typescript to a REST api with NodeJs / Express / Mongo

 ## Steps